 Release Jaw tension

 TMJ disorders, teeth grinding, and jaw pain can significantly impact your quality of life, affecting your sleep, breathing, and overall health.
-We use gentle, hands-on techniques to address jaw tension, jaw pain, improve upper airway function, and enhance overall breathing mechanics.
+We use gentle, hands-on techniques to address jaw tension and pain to improve upper airway function, and enhance overall breathing mechanics.
 Our goal is to alleviate pain, improve sleep quality, and promote better overall function.

 TMJ Assessment